d-krupke/cpsat-primer/building_an_optimization_api.md

 - `optimization_api_fastapi`: This service builds the FastAPI application, exposes it on port 80, and ensures it starts after Redis is available.
-- `optimization_api_redis`: This service uses the latest Redis image to provide in-memory data storage.
+- `optimization_api_redis`: This service sets up the Redis database from the official Redis image.
+We just need to remember the name of the container to connect to it.
 - `optimization_api_worker`: This service builds the worker, which processes tasks from the queue.
 We can scale the number of workers by increasing the number of replicas.
 Theoretically, these workers could be run on different machines to scale horizontally.

-This setup ensures that all components are correctly orchestrated, enabling a seamless development and deployment experience.

 ### Solver